Making The Switch From Independent Living

 Financial Decisions and Medical Care for Aging Parents

-You will also find information about long-term care options and tips for preventing falls in the home.
+Find information about long-term care options and tips for preventing falls in the home.
 Unfortunately, falls are the leading cause of all non-fatal and fatal injuries among seniors.

 If you're concerned about your aging parent's assets and health care costs, you can learn about a power of attorney.
 Some scammers will target older people with financial scams or financial abuse.
 Other articles will spell out the differences between Medicare and Medicaid coverage.